johertrich/LearnedRegularizers/readme.md

 # Learning Regularization Functionals: A Comparative Study

-This repository contains the implementations for the chapter [Learned Regularization Functionals: A Comparative Study](https://arxiv.org/abs/xxxx.xxxx).
+This repository contains the implementations for the chapter [Learned Regularization Functionals for Inverse Problems: A Comparative Study](https://arxiv.org/abs/2510.01755).
 If you have any questions or remarks, feel free to open an issue.

 This `readme` file is structured into